 Extensions are a big part of Chrome’s appeal, and there are currently more than 134,000 available to download.
 Installing extensions is easy via the Chrome Web Store:

-- When you see one you like, select it, then click Add to Chrome.
+When you see one you like, select it, then click Add to Chrome.

-- Click Add extension.
+Click Add extension.

 6. The user interface of Chrome

-Out-of-the-box, Chrome offers a slick, clean interface.
+Out of the box, Chrome offers a slick, clean interface.
 If you add lots of extensions and bookmarks, it can start to look quite busy, but it shouldn’t get out of control.
 You can, of course, manage Chrome’s interface if you prefer it to be more minimal.

 Final comparison

-In the battle of Chrome vs Safari on Mac, these apps have more similarities than they do differences.
+In the battle of Chrome vs Safari on Mac, these apps have more similarities than differences.
 The main difference between Safari and Chrome is that one of them is built specifically for Apple devices, while the other is multi-platform.
 You even have to update Safari through your Mac’s System Settings, while Chrome is updated separately.

 If you’re heavily invested in the Apple ecosystem, it makes sense to use Safari.
 If you own lots of non-Apple devices, Chrome is likely to be a better choice.